Jim-BITracks/notebook_snap_install/README.md

-# Notebook Snap Install
+# EltSnap Installation using ADS Notebooks

-Official Site for book series "Hands-On Azure Data Studio"
+This repository uses 'Notebooks' in Azure Data Studio to guide the user with installing 'EltSnap'.

-[Installation Instructions](content/readme.md) - Step by step instructions for installing "Notebook Snap"
+[Installation Instructions](content/readme.md) - Step by step instructions for installing "EltSnap"